PowerDNS/lightningstream/docs/schema-migration.md

 As applications evolve, they may at a certain moment require a schema migration that transforms old data into a new format.

-In a standalone application without LightningStream, it is safe to simply rewrite all data on startup, and then continue working with the new data.
-With LightningStream and other active instances, things can get a bit more complicated: you do not want LightningStream to merge in data in a format from a previous schema version.
+In a standalone application without Lightning Stream, it is safe to simply rewrite all data on startup, and then continue working with the new data.
+With Lightning Stream and other active instances, things can get a bit more complicated: you do not want Lightning Stream to merge in data in a format from a previous schema version.

 There are three ways to avoid such issues: